petaflot/buildozer_helloworld/README.md

 **Instructions**

+To test app locally, execute `./buildozer_helloworld`

+To build,

 1. execute `0_setup-environment.sh`
 2. execute `1_build-all.sh`

-To test app locally, execute `buildozer_helloworld`

 To customize the skeleton to your needs, the following strings can be replaced in the entire repos:

 * `buildozer_helloworld` is the canonical name of your app
 * `HelloWorld` is the name of the app's python class
-* `Hello World!` is the full, friendly, human-redable ame of your app
+* `Hello World!` is the full, friendly, human-readable name of your app
 * `org.test` is the package domain

 There are also some files (ie. icons) you might want replaced ; use of `find` utility is recommended.